akheron/jansson/doc/apiref.rst

 The following unpacking flags are available:

-``JSON_UNPACK_ONLY``
+``JSON_STRICT``
-    Disable the validation step checking that all object and array items are unpacked.
-This is equivalent to appending the format character ``*`` to the end of every array and object in the format string.
+    Enable the extra validation step checking that all object and array items are unpacked.
+This is equivalent to appending the format character ``!`` to the end of every array and object in the format string.

 ``JSON_VALIDATE_ONLY``
     Don't extract any data, just validate the JSON value against the